-Drew is just starting her life and as we move to her baptism into the body of Christ and to seal her with the Holy Spirit of God, we pray for Drew and her parents and grandparents that her life may be a life lived on the right road.
+Eliana is just starting her life and at her baptism into the body of Christ later today I will seal her with the Holy Spirit of God, we will pray for Eliana and her parents and grandparents that her life may be a life lived on the right road.
 We pray that she may be raised to have an understanding of Jesus Christ, her spirit and her faith and to be open to the discoveries of a faithful life along the way and to become who God intends her to be.